web-platform-tests/wpt/tools/wave/docs/rest-api/README.md

 # REST API - [WAVE Test Suite](../README.md)

 The REST API allows the WAVE server to be integrated into other systems.
+Every call must be preceded with a namespace or web root, which is omitted in this documentation.
+The default web root is `/_wave`, which can be changed in the config.json using the keyword `web_root`.

 ## Sessions API <a name="sessions-api"></a>

-### Methods

 | Name                                           | Description                                          |
 | ---------------------------------------------- | ---------------------------------------------------- |